C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Results

 \subsection{Comparison to previous data and models}

-In Fig. \ref{fig:fsigma8} we compare the $f\sigma_8$ constraint obtained in this work with a large collection of measurements at different redshifts from galaxy, quasar and cosmic void samples and other tracers.
-The data shown provide the key observables to test the gravity theory on the largest cosmological scales\footnote{The table containing the $f\sigma_8$ values shown in the figure is available at: \href{https://gitlab.com/federicomarulli/CosmoBolognaLib/tree/master/External/Data/}{gitlab.com/federicomarulli/CosmoBolognaLib/External/Data/} .}.
-Figure \ref{fig:fsigma8} summarises our current understanding on the cosmological evolution of the linear growth rate of cosmic structures.
-Specifically, the data reported are from: 6dFGS \citep{beutler2012, huterer2017, adams2017}; `First Amendment' set of SNe peculiar velocities \citep{turnbull2012}; 2MASS \citep{davis2011}; GAMA \citep{blake2013}; WiggleZ \citep{blake2012}; VVDS \citep{guzzo2008}; VIPERS \citep{delatorre2013b, delatorre2017, pezzotta2017, hawken2017, mohammad2018}; FastSound \citep{okumura2016}; SDSS+BOSS+eBOSS \citep{howlett2015, alam2017, bautista2020, gilmarin2020, tamone2020, demattia2020, hou2020, neveux2020, eBOSS2020}.
+In Fig. \ref{fig:fsigma8} we compare the $f\sigma_8$ constraint obtained in this work with a large collection of measurements at different redshifts from galaxy, quasar, and cosmic void samples and other tracers.
+The data shown provide the key observables to test the gravity theory on the largest cosmological scales\footnote{The table containing the $f\sigma_8$ values shown in the figure is available at: \href{https://gitlab.com/federicomarulli/CosmoBolognaLib/tree/master/External/Data/}{gitlab.com/federicomarulli/CosmoBolognaLib/External/Data} .}.
+Figure \ref{fig:fsigma8} summarizes our current understanding of the cosmological evolution of the linear growth rate of cosmic structures.
+Specifically, the data reported are from 6dF Galaxy Survey (6dFGS) \citep{beutler2012, huterer2017, adams2017}; `First Amendment' set of SNe peculiar velocities \citep{turnbull2012}; 2MASS \citep{davis2011}; Galaxy And Mass Assembly (GAMA) \citep{blake2013}; WiggleZ \citep{blake2012}; VIMOS-VLT Deep Survey (VVDS) \citep{guzzo2008}; VIMOS Public Extragalactic Redshift Survey (VIPERS) \citep{delatorre2013b, delatorre2017, pezzotta2017, hawken2017, mohammad2018}; FastSound \citep{okumura2016}; SDSS+BOSS+eBOSS \citep{howlett2015, alam2017, nadathur2019, nadathur2020, gilmarin2020, tamone2020, neveux2020, eBOSS2021, hou2021, demattia2021, bautista2021}.
 The latest, most constraining measurements from SDSS+BOSS+eBOSS are highlighted in green.

-The data are compared to the standard $\Lambda$CDM + General Relativity (GR) predictions, that is $f\sigma_8=\Omega_M(z)^{0.545}\sigma_8(z)$, where $\sigma_8$ and $\Omega_M$ are computed assuming the \citetalias{Planck2018} cosmological parameters.
+The data are compared to the standard $\Lambda$CDM + general relativity (GR) predictions, which is $f\sigma_8=\Omega_M(z)^{0.545}\sigma_8(z)$, where $\sigma_8$ and $\Omega_M$ are computed assuming the \citetalias{Planck2018} cosmological parameters.
 The $f\sigma_8$ constraint obtained in this work appears fully consistent with the other data, with a competitive statistical uncertainty.
 By comparison, we also plot the model with $\gamma=0.65^{+0.05}_{-0.04}$, which provides a better fit to the $H(z)/H_0-f(z)\sigma_8(z)$ diagram, as found by \citet{moresco2017}.